 Most burr coffee grinders will let you choose the grind settings for your coffee.
 However, some of the automatic grinders want you to set their grind settings by ‘microns’.
 The size of coffee particles is measured in microns.
 So for French Press, for example, you will want larger coffee grinds (900 microns), and for espresso you’ll want a lower setting (about 300 microns).

-You can use this chart as a reference:
+You can use this chart as a reference for coffee beans:

 Turkish – 100 Microns